-After you have determined the BIOS type, you can use the correct corresponding methods listed below.
+After you have determined the BIOS type, you can use the corresponding methods listed below.
 We will also review situations where the manufacturer provides the easy “one click” solution.

-The “One Click” Solution: This is a term that refers to computer companies that package BIOS updates that are designed to be run in windows without any hassle.
-If you are simply trying to update to the latest BIOS released from a computer manufacturer and are not computer savvy, please download the package found on your support page (only applies for prebuilt systems!)
+The “One Click” Solution: This is a term that refers to computer companies that package BIOS updates that are designed to be run in Windows without any hassle.
+If you are simply trying to update to the latest BIOS version released from a computer manufacturer and are not computer savvy, please download the package found on your support page (only applies for prebuilt systems!)
 A generic list of links to support pages is listed below:

-Download the HP USB disk format tool and install it here
+Download the HP USB disk format tool and install it here.

 Award BIOS= Award Flash